probe-rs/probe-rs/README.md

 If you are looking for a more extended debugging experience, please have a look at [cargo-embed](https://probe.rs/docs/tools/cargo-embed/) which provides support for GDB, RTT, and config files.

-### VSCode
+### Editors and IDEs

-We have implemented the [Microsoft DAP protocol](https://microsoft.github.io/debug-adapter-protocol/).
+We have implemented the [Microsoft Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol/).
 This makes embedded debugging via probe-rs available in modern code editors implementing the standard, such as VSCode.
-Please see the [website](https://probe.rs/docs/tools/vscode/) for more information.
+The DAP website includes [a list of editors and IDEs which support DAP](https://microsoft.github.io/debug-adapter-protocol/implementors/tools/).

+#### VSCode

+The probe-rs website includes [VSCode configuration instructions](https://probe.rs/docs/tools/vscode/).

 ## Usage Examples